yannprada/cookie-garden-helper/README.md

 - young:
   - if it is a weed, and the option **Remove weeds** is **ON**
-  - if the option **Clean garden** is **ON**, the corresponding saved slot is empty and the plant is already unlocked
+  - if the option **Clean garden** is **ON**, the corresponding saved slot is empty and the plant is already unlocked or new
   - if the option **Clean garden** is **ON**, the corresponding saved slot is not empty but the young plant don't match
 - mature: